Varuzhan97/armspeech/README.md

-# ArmSpeech: Armenian Speech Recogition Library.
+# ArmSpeech: Armenian Speech Recognition Library.

 ArmSpeech is an offline Armenian speech recognition library (speech-to-text) and CLI tool based on [Coqui STT (🐸STT)](https://stt.readthedocs.io/en/latest/) and trained on the [ArmSpeech](https://www.ijscia.com/full-text-volume-3-issue-3-may-jun-2022-454-459/) dataset.
 [Coqui STT (🐸STT)](https://stt.readthedocs.io/en/latest/) is an open-source implementation of Baidu’s Deep Speech deep neural network.
 The engine is based on a recurrent neural network (RNN) and consists of 5 layers of hidden units.